 The geo-referencing for an S-102 Bathymetric Surface product shall be node-based, referenced from the southwestern-most node in a grid.
 Each sample in a grid represents the value in the grid at a point location at the coordinate specified, rather than an estimate over any area with respect to the coordinate.
 The reference position included in the metadata shall be given in the coordinates used for the grid and shall contain sufficient digits of precision to locate the grid with accuracy no worse than a decimetre on the surface of the ellipsoid of rotation of the chosen horizontal datum.

 The Coordinate Reference System information contained in Table 5-1 is defined in the manner specified in S-100 Part 6.
 Note the vertical datum is defined through a second association role to a vertical reference system.

-Spatial Reference System

-All coverages in the Bathymetric Surface Product Specification are geo-rectified, simple uniform regular grids as defined in IHO S-100 Part 8.

-The grid data in a S-102 Bathymetric Surface coverage (either depth or uncertainty, and any other surfaces that may be added) shall be organized as a uniform regular grid in row-major order from west to east, and south to north.
-Thus, the first sample of the grid is the node at the southwest corner of the grid with location as specified by the geo-referencing parameters, the second is one grid resolution unit to the east of that position and at the same northing or latitude, and the third is two grid resolution units to the east and at the same northing or latitude.
-For C columns in the grid, the (C+1)th sample in the grid is located one grid resolution unit to the north, but on the same easting, or longitude, as the first sample in the grid.